 Listening Ear Merseyside had been providing an acclaimed counselling service for children, young people and adults affected by bereavement, separation or loss since 1993.
 In 2003, its adult counselling service achieved BACP service accreditation, and 13 years later its children and young people’s service moved into its own bespoke therapy centre in Whiston, the first of its kind in the North West.
 The children and young people’s service achieved BACP service accreditation in 2020.

-Listening Ear’s Chief Executive from 2013, Richard Brown knew that counselling wasn’t always appropriate for those who had lost someone to suicide, but that statistics showed that nine per cent of people affected by suicide could go on to take their own life.
+Our team knew that counselling wasn’t always appropriate for those who had lost someone to suicide, but that statistics showed that nine per cent of people affected by suicide could go on to take their own life.
 What was needed was a service that could intervene immediately once a suicide was notified, to work with those affected to ensure they were supported in their dealings with coroners, the police and, potentially, the media.
 In this way, family members, friends and work colleagues who had been affected could find a supported way to come to terms with what had happened.

-“Amparo means ‘shelter’ in Spanish – and that’s exactly what we wanted to provide at a time when people feel devastated,” says Richard.
+Amparo means ‘shelter’ in Spanish – and that’s exactly what we wanted to provide at a time when people feel devastated.

 From the moment the police suspect, or a coroner concludes, someone has died by suicide, Amparo makes contact (with their permission) with family members or whoever had discovered the suicide and they aim to make initial contact within 24 hours of a referral.
-From then on, a suicide liaison worker helps guide people through the complexities of an inquest, dealing with the police and preparing themselves for media coverage of the case.
-“We also make sure people are signposted to appropriate, specialist, local services that can support them in the longer term,” Richard said.
+From then on, a suicide liaison worker helps guide people through the complexities of an inquest, liaising with the police and preparing themselves for media coverage of the case.
+We offer practical and emotional support, and ensure people are signposted to appropriate, specialist, local services that can support them in the longer term.

-Amparo can evidence impressive success: in its first four years working in Cheshire & Merseyside, not a single beneficiary of the service went on to take their own life, a figure Richard Brown puts down to the way in which staff approach their role: “We design the service around the needs of each individual and we’re careful to measure the impact we have through the use of appropriate tools such as the Warwick-Edinburgh Mental Wellbeing Score (WEMWEBS).”
+Amparo can evidence impressive success: in its first four years working in Cheshire & Merseyside, not a single beneficiary of the service went on to take their own life.
+We design the service around the needs of each individual and we’re careful to measure the impact we have through the use of appropriate tools such as the Warwick-Edinburgh Mental Wellbeing Score (WEMWEBS).

 At its heart, Amparo aims to alleviate the distress of those exposed to or bereaved by suicide and to reduce the risk of imitative suicidal behaviour and ‘suicide clusters’, but an important consideration is also the economic costs of suicide.
 A single suicide is estimated to cost £1.67m (Public Health England), in terms of the impact on the wider health, social care and employment networks.
 Amparo therefore represents a cost-effective way to both support those affected by suicide and to reduce the costs to of suicide to society.